juliakernel/MIYORA/docs/overview/emotion-system.md

 | [love] | Affectionate expressions | Romantic moments |

-## Making Your Own VRM for Amica
+## Making Your Own VRM for MIYORA

 VRM models use blendshapes (also known as morph targets) to create facial expressions and emotions.
 Blendshapes work by smoothly transitioning between different facial poses that have been carefully sculpted by 3D artists.
-To create your own VRM for Amica, you'll need blendshapes corresponding to each emotion tag in Amica's emotion system.
+To create your own VRM for MIYORA, you'll need blendshapes corresponding to each emotion tag in MIYORA's emotion system.
 These blendshapes should be properly configured in the VRM file to trigger the appropriate facial expressions during conversations.

 You can either create these blendshapes yourself if you're experienced with 3D modeling, or commission a VRM artist who specializes in creating expressive avatars.
-Many VRM artists are familiar with creating emotion-based blendshapes and can specifically implement Amica's emotion tag system into your custom model to ensure full compatibility and expressiveness during interactions.
+Many VRM artists are familiar with creating emotion-based blendshapes and can specifically implement MIYORA's emotion tag system into your custom model to ensure full compatibility and expressiveness during interactions.
 ## Future Plans

 In the future the emotion system will be expanded to work with subconcious sub-routines